TACC/coe-332-sp21/docs/week10/deployments.rst

 We see a new pod (in this case, "hello-deployment-9794b4889-sx6jc") was created and started by k8s for our hello deployment automatically! k8s did this because we instructed it that we wanted 1 replica pod to be running in the deployment's ``spec`` -- this was the *desired* state -- and when that didn't match the actual state (0 pods) k8s worked to change it.
+Remember, deployments are for programs that should *always be running*.

 What do you expect to happen if we delete the original "hello" pod?
 Will k8s start a new one?
 Let's try it